runtimeverification/haskell-backend/docs/hooks.md

 ### INT.pow

 The first argument raised to the power of the second argument.
-The second argument must be non-negative.
+The result is `bottom{}()` if the second argument is negative.

 ~~~
     hooked-symbol pow{}(Int{}, Int{}) : Int{}